bitpay/cordova-plugin-qrscanner/readme.md

 Please make sure you have Gradle updated.
 If you get an error stating "Gradle Version 2.10 is required", ensure you selected `Use default Gradle wrapper` when Android Studio started up.
 Then edit the `Project/gradle/wrapper/gradle-wrapper.properties` file and change the distributionUrl line to `distributionUrl=http\://services.gradle.org/distributions/gradle-2.10-all.zip`.

+Open the SDK manager in Android Studio and make sure you have latest Google Play Services SDK Tool installed.

 ### Video Preview DOM Element

 Unlike the other platforms, it's not possible to spawn the `<video>` preview behind the `<html>` and `<body>` using only Javascript.
 Trying to mimick the effect by making the element a sibling to either the `<html>` or `<body>` elements also produces inconsistent results (ie: no rendering on Chromium).
 Instead, this plugin appends the `<video>` element as the final child of the `<body>` element, and applies styling to cover the entire background.